 But it’s the 5th rule that makes the difference.

-- The free kick taker can’t shoot directly for goal.
+- The free kick taker can’t shoot directly for a goal.

 Indirect free kick in the box

-For indirect kicks in the box, the normal rules apply, except the opposing players don’t have to stay 10 yards away from the ball.
+The usual rules apply for indirect kicks in the box, except the opposing players don’t have to stay 10 yards away from the ball.
+That’s because there usually won’t be enough space for a 10-yard distance when it’s in the box.